 As we mentioned in the previous blog post, the ideal process of duplicating top performers starts with quantifying the characteristics of those persons.
-Specifically, in this step, you need to analyse your top performers and figure out which traits set them apart from the other middle and bottom performers.
+Specifically, in this step, you need to analyse your top employees and figure out which traits set them apart from the other middle and bottom performers.
 Afterwards, consolidate these traits into a pattern which is used for benchmarking new hires and existing employees.

 According to the study “Job Matching for Better Sales Performance” published in the Harvard Business Review, it is not experience, education or other widely accepted factors that count; success hinges on a fit with the job.
 The “Job Fit” concept explains that if an individual possesses the traits that are owned by those who have been successful at a position, that person is more likely to work well in that position.
 Applying this concept to our “mission” of duplicating top performers, our first and most important task is to build a pattern of successful people in a particular job.
 But the question is, where do we get this precious information?